narismadz/CopilotChatUsageReportDIY4freeUsers/README.md

-See the manual.pdf for set up
+See the Manual.pdf for set up

 **Objectives:**
 1. This report aims to analyze the "Copilot chat active usage count" categorized by departments, for Copilot free users only (as temporary solution)